Sublinear Variational Optimization of Gaussian Mixture Models with Millions to Billions of Parameters: Introduction

-Additionally, we will make use of advanced seeding approaches \citep[e.g.][and references therein]{ArthurVassilvitskii2007, BachemEtAl2016a, BachemEtAl2016b,Fraenti2019}.
+Additionally, we will make use of advanced seeding approaches \citep[e.g.][]{ArthurVassilvitskii2007, BachemEtAl2016a,BachemEtAl2016b,Fraenti2019}.
 Seeding techniques improve optimization by selecting well-suited initial component centers.
 But contributions (A) and (B), which jointly define the actual parameter optimization procedure (after initialization) will be the main focus of this work.
 Our approach enables training of GMMs at scales that were previously considered computationally infeasible.

-Regarding research contribution (A), variational optimization is, in general, used to reduce optimization complexity \citep[][]{NealHinton1998,JordanEtAl1999}, and has repeatedly been applied to mixture models \citep[e.g.][]{NealHinton1998,SheltonEtAl2017,ForsterEtAl2018}.
-In the case of GMMs with diagonal covariances for components, it has recently been shown \citep[][]{HirschbergerEtAl2022,ExarchakisEtAl2022} that variational optimization can reduce the complexity of one EM iteration from a linear scaling with $C$ to a scaling that is constant w.r.t. $C$.
-Such complexity reduction has enabled optimization of the so far largest scale GMMs with up to \num{50000} components and millions of parameters.
-However, existing procedures for reducing computational complexity have only been applied to GMMs with uncorrelated covariances \citep[][]{HirschbergerEtAl2022,ExarchakisEtAl2022}.
-The derivation rested on the assumption of Euclidean distances in data space and between cluster centers.
-While this assumption can be motivated if the data within a cluster is uncorrelated, it does not hold for the arbitrary covariances in general GMMs.
-To address this limitation, we here derive a truncated variational optimization techniques that is directly applicable for GMMs with arbitrary covariance matrices.
+Regarding research contribution (A), variational optimization is, in general, used to reduce optimization complexity \citep[][]{NealHinton1998,JordanEtAl1999}.
+The presumably most common variational approaches use factored distributions (a.k.a.\ mean-field distributions) as families of variational distributions \citep[][and many more]{JordanEtAl1999,BleiJordan2006}, or they use Gaussians \citep[][]{OpperArchambeau2009,KingmaWelling2014}.
+Both these variational families are not suitable for standard mixture models\footnote{Only in the context of fully Bayesian approaches, factorization (of parameter distributions) has been used \citep[e.g.][]{NasiosBors2006}.}.
+But variational approaches have also repeatedly been applied to standard Gaussian mixtures that are the focus of this work \citep[e.g.][]{NealHinton1998,SheltonEtAl2017,ForsterEtAl2018}.
+In the case of GMMs with diagonal covariances, it has recently been shown \citep[][]{HirschbergerEtAl2022,ExarchakisEtAl2022} that variational optimization can reduce the complexity of one EM iteration from a linear scaling with $C$ to a scaling which is constant w.r.t.~$C$.
+Such complexity reduction has enabled optimization of the, so far, largest scale GMMs with up to \num{50000} components and millions of parameters.
+However, existing procedures for reducing computational complexity have only been applied to GMMs without correlations within clusters \citep[][]{HirschbergerEtAl2022,ExarchakisEtAl2022}.
+The previous derivation of approximate optimization rested on the assumption of Euclidean distances in data space and between component centers.
+While this assumption can be motivated if the data points within a component {\em are} uncorrelated, it does not hold for the arbitrary covariances in general GMMs.
+To address this limitation, we here derive a truncated variational optimization techniques that is directly applicable to GMMs with arbitrary covariance matrices.